 CUB provided expert testimony recommending that the PSCW reject WPL’s proposed increase to the fixed customer charge for residential customers and set those charges for both 2017 and 2018 at no more than $9 month.
 CUB also provided testimony on certain other rate schedule changes and proposals made by WPL in its application.
 WPL’s proposal would inappropriately shift load-related costs to the customer charge, reduce the energy rate, and dampen price signals to customers for reducing energy usage.

-The PSCW issued its final decision on December 22, 2016 and allowed WPL to increase electric rates by $9.4 million or 0.83 percent, and gas rates by $9.3 million or 5.7%.
+The PSCW issued its final decision on December 22, 2016 and allowed WPL to increase electric rates by $9.4 million or 0.83 percent, and gas rates by $9.2 million or 5.7%.
 The PSCW approved an increase in the customer charge to $15 for 2017 and 2018.
-As part of the stipulation among the parties on revenue requirement issues, WPL’s Return on Equity (profit) was reduced over the 2017-2018 test years to 10.0%, from 10.4% (about $10 million/year).
-In addition, WPL agreed to an earnings sharing mechanism.
+As part of a stipulation among CUB, other stakeholders, and the company, WPL’s ROE is reduced over 2017 and 2018 to 10.00 percent, from 10.40 percent.
+This translates to approximately a $10 million/year reduced revenue requirement.

 As part of the PSC’s audit process, PSC staff proposed eight adjustments to WPL’s fuel cost forecast amounting to a $6.57 million downward adjustment to fuel costs.
 The adjustments went uncontested.
 The PSC issued its rate order in December 2015 approving the uncontested adjustments, and incorporating additional adjustments to reflect WPL’s gas hedging contracts and a contract for natural gas entered into after the conclusion of PSC staff’s audit.
 The PSC ultimately approved a $7.05 million, or 0.63 percent, increase in WPL’s retail electric operations for the company’s 2016 fuel cost plan.
 The increase will be reflected in the variable charge, which is the energy portion of customers’ electric bills.
 WPL’s residential customer charge, which is the fixed portion of a customer’s bill, is unchanged for 2016.